fzhao888/Horiseon-Refactoring/README.md

 ## Usage

 To use this website, simply visit https://fzhao888.github.io/Horiseon-Refactoring/ .
-In the nav bar, by selecting either Search Engine Optimization, Online Reputation Management, and Social Media Marketing tabs,  we can view our selected section.
+In the nav bar, by selecting either Search Engine Optimization, Online Reputation Management, and Social Media Marketing tab,  we can view our desired section.

 Here is a screenshot of the website: